 All of this has been occurring in the background of Kishorechandra Wangkhemcha v Union of India, where there has been a constitutional challenge of Sedition under Section 124A of the Indian Penal Code.
 The petition challenges the applicability of Kedar Nath where the Supreme Court had laid down the scope of sedition and its applicability.

 Supreme Court is clear on the scope of Freedom of Speech

-With regards to rights of overseas citizens of India, in Dr. Christo Thomas Philip v.
-Union Of India & Ors, the Delhi High Court held that apart from Articles 16, 58, 66, 124 and 217 of the Constitution of India and certain provisions of the Representation of People Act, 1950, Section 7B of the Citizenship Act, 1955 conferred all the rights to an OCI holder.
+With regards to rights of overseas citizens of India, in Dr. Christo Thomas Philip v Union Of India, the Delhi High Court held that apart from Articles 16, 58, 66, 124 and 217 of the Constitution of India and certain provisions of the Representation of People Act, 1950, Section 7B of the Citizenship Act, 1955 conferred all the rights to an OCI holder.
 The applicability of the freedom of speech under Article 19(1)(a) on Section 7D is yet to be decided by the Court.

-In his dissent in Romila Thapar v.
-Union of India, Justice D.Y.
+In his dissent in Romila Thapar v Union of India, Justice D.Y.
 Chandrachud stated that voices raised in opposition by those who take up unpopular causes cannot be muzzled, because this dissent is a symbol of a vibrant democracy.
-In Shreya Singhal v.
-Union of India the two judge Bench consisting Justices Chelameswar and Rohinton Nariman held vague grounds for curtailing freedom of speech such as “grossly offensive” or “causing annoyance or inconvenience” had a chilling effect on Article 19(1)(a).
+In Shreya Singhal v Union of India the two judge Bench consisting Justices Chelameswar and Rohinton Nariman held that vague grounds for curtailing freedom of speech such as “grossly offensive” or “causing annoyance or inconvenience” had a chilling effect on Article 19(1)(a).